EXPLAINER: What is monkeypox and where is it spreading?

 Britain’s Health Security Agency said its cases are not all connected, suggesting that there are multiple chains of transmission happening.
 The infections in Portugal were picked up at a sexual health clinic, where the men sought help for lesions on their genitals.

-On Wednesday, U.S. officials reported a case of monkeypox in a man who had recently traveled to Canada, where authorities are investigating suspected infections in the Montreal area.
+On Wednesday, U.S. officials reported a case of monkeypox in a man who had recently traveled to Canada.
+The Public Health Agency of Canada also confirmed two cases related to that positive test.
+Health officials in Quebec earlier said they suspected 17 cases in the Montreal area.

 IS MONKEYPOX BEING SPREAD THROUGH SEX?